mikependon/RepoDB/RepoDb.Documents/documentation_release_v1.md

 Below are the properties of `ICancellableTraceLog` object.

- - **IsCanceled** - a property used to identify whether the operation is canceled.
+ - **IsCancelled** - a property used to identify whether the operation is canceled.
  - **IsThrowException** - a property used to identify whether an exception is thrown after cancelation.
-Exception being thrown is of type `RepoDb.Exceptions.CanceledExecutionException`.
+Exception being thrown is of type `RepoDb.Exceptions.CancelledExecutionException`.

 ### Creating a Trace Class